fermyon/developer/content/spin/index.md

 ## Deploying a Spin application

-Spin applications can be deployed to the fully managed [Fermyon Cloud](/cloud/index), or using the self-hosted [Fremoyn Platform](https://www.fermyon.dev)
+Spin applications can be deployed to the fully managed [Fermyon Cloud](/cloud/index), or using the self-hosted [Fermyon Platform](https://www.fermyon.dev)

 ## Next Steps